How to Write Procedures: A Step-by-Step Guide to Improve

 Organize all of this info into an outline or concept map (an excellent visual way to organize complex ideas).
 Categorize and sequence the information.
 Place "like content with like content."
 Also, create headings that briefly summarize the contents of each section.

 Ensure that the sequence of ideas makes logical sense for the reader.
-Here's an example of how your procedures sequence might look
+Here's an example of how your procedure sequence might look

 Only after all this planning is in place should you start drafting.
 Drafting should actually be the easy, creative part here -- you've already completed the challenging, analytical part!
 Edit as a final step.